Arrow-TS/core/README.md

 play a vital role in managing effects and side-effects.
 Arrow-TS emerged from the challenges of finding a type-safe implementation for handling effects and side-effects in TypeScript.
 As a result, Arrow-TS is a ground-up, type-safe monadic library that brings a comprehensive set of tools for managing effects and side-effects in the TypeScript ecosystem.
-Arrow-TS is heavily inspired by the awesome magic of Arrow-KT and brings those powerful ideas into the TypeScript world, with a native TypeScript twist that feels right at home.
+Arrow-TS is heavily inspired by the awesome magic of [Arrow-KT](https://arrow-kt.io/) and brings those powerful ideas into the TypeScript world, with a native TypeScript twist that feels right at home.

 ## What makes Arrow-TS special?

-While FP-TS (now Effect), the OG of functional programming in TypeScript, covers nearly everything Arrow-TS aims to address, it often comes with a heavy dose of boilerplate that can disrupt the natural flow of TypeScript code.
+While [FP-TS](https://gcanti.github.io/fp-ts/) (now [Effect-TS](https://github.com/Effect-TS)), the OG of functional programming in TypeScript, covers nearly everything Arrow-TS aims to address, it often comes with a heavy dose of boilerplate that can disrupt the natural flow of TypeScript code.
 Arrow-TS, on the other hand, takes a more intuitive, TypeScript-native approach that feels much more familiar to everyday TS developers.
 Arrow-TS is not a replacement for FP-TS or any other existing library.